KixPanganiban/EatSleep/README.md

 Log your caloric intake and burns, and see them in clean tables and charts (powered by HighCharts).

+- **Feb 18, 2016**:
+    Seven-day logs and chart for sleep are now integrated as well.
+Food intake can now also be logged.

 - **Feb 17, 2016 (first commit)**:
     Currently, you can navigate by day but only view logs and charts for food.
 All input must be done in Django admin for now (powered by Django Suit).

 --

 TODO:
 -----

-- Add inputting capability for for food
-- Add overview parts for sleep and workout
+- Add input functionality for sleep

 Future features:
 ----------------